victormreis/victormreis/README.md

-## Olá, Eu sou Victor Martins | Hello I'm Victor Martins

-### Quem é o victor? | Who is Victor?

-* 📚 Cursando Web Development and Internet Applications no Fanshawe College 🍁 | Studying Web Development and Internet Applications at Fanshawe College

-* 💻 Experiencia: 2 anos como desenvolvedor Front-end Angular  | Experience: 2 years as a Front-end Developer with Angular

-* ⚡ Formado em análise e desenvolvimento de sistemas | Graduate in systems analysis and development
+# 👨‍💻 Victor Martins

+### Full Stack Developer | Focused on Java & Angular | Based in Canada 🍁

+---

+## 👋 About Me

+I'm a passionate Full Stack Developer currently studying **Web Development and Internet Applications at Fanshawe College** in London, Ontario 🇨🇦.
+Involved with technology since 2020, and with **3 years of experience as a Front-End Developer using Angular**, I am now expanding my skills into backend development using **Java, Spring Boot, and SQL**.

+---

+## 📚 Continuous Learning

+I strongly believe in lifelong learning and constantly update my skills through online platforms like:

+- 🎓 **Alura**: Your complete Java career path on Alura
-* 🌱 Bootcamp Desenvolvedor Web Java junior Full Stack | Java Jr Web full Stack Developer Bootcamp
+- **Bootcamp**: Java Jr Web Full Stack Developer
+- 🛠️ **Courses**: Spring Boot, REST APIs, Git & GitHub, MySQL, Clean Architecture
+- 📺 **YouTube & Documentations** – Building side projects and contributing on GitHub

+---

+## 📈 GitHub Metrics

 <div align="center">
   <a href="https://github.com/victormreis">